How I Improved My Cholesterol by 20% in 5 Months – Without Medication!

-But don’t take my word for it, check out this article from Harvard Health, 11 foods that lower cholesterol, as it provides some great insight on food groups that can help reduce your LDL levels.
+Don’t just take my word and experience for it, check out this article from Harvard Health, 11 foods that lower cholesterol, as it provides some great insight on food groups that can help reduce your LDL levels.
 They include:

 - Barley and other whole grains.

 - Foods fortified with sterols and stanols.

 - Fatty fish.

 - Fiber supplements.

 Beyond the improvement in my cholesterol, I’ve experienced other changes.
 I continue to drop weight as mentioned in my 2 month check-in post.
 I’m now at 165 lbs.
 I can see and feel that this is both muscle and fat.
 I believe this is attributable to both diet (less protein), but also an increased focus on cardio workouts in preparation for the Spartan Super, and less focus on weight training.
 Of course age may be a contributing factor also, as I approach 45.

 For some different prospective on the role protein plays in maintaining health and muscle, check out this great interview with Dr. Valter Longo from the Rich Roll podcast on longevity.
 The podcast is a great entry into better understanding longevity, and Dr. Longo’s take on the “pillars” of a healthy diet to live a long, energetic, and enjoyable life.